bcgsc/biobloom/README.md

 We have a comercial licence also, please contact us (prebstein@bccancer.bc.ca) if you wish to use the tools for comercial uses.

-Any comments and suggestions can be directed to [JustinChu](https://github.com/JustinChu) or emailed to cjustin@bcgsc.ca.
+Any questions, comments and suggestions can be directed to [JustinChu](https://github.com/JustinChu) or emailed to cjustin@bcgsc.ca.

 ######Affliations:
 Canada’s Michael Smith Genome Sciences Centre, BC Cancer Agency, Vancouver BC Canada V5Z 4S6